parsiya/eslinter/README.md

 here.

 ## Triaging The results

+1. Open the project directory set in the config command in your editor.
+2. Open any file in the `linted` sub-directory.
+These files contain the results.
+3. Alternatively, double-click any row in the extension's tab to select a directory to save both the original JavaScript and lint results or any individual request.
-The extension uses the [codeframe][eslint-codeframe] format.
-This format has a few lines of code before and after what was flagged by ESLint.
-The extension keeps a copy of the original JavaScript file after it's beautified.
+4. The extension uses the [codeframe][eslint-codeframe] format.
+This format includes a few lines of code before and after what was flagged by ESLint.
+You can use these results to understand the context.

-Double-clicking on any result row will open a FileChooser dialog to save both the ESLint results and the original JavaScript.
+5. To view the corresponding JavaScript file, open a file with the same name (minus `-linted`) in the `beautified` sub-directory.
+6. The json object at the top of every file contains the URL and the refer of the request that contained the JavaScript.
+Use this information to figure out where this JavaScript was located.

 [eslint-codeframe]: https://eslint.org/docs/user-guide/formatters/#codeframe